OmarAttaalla/Chess-Game/README.md

  > You will need to schedule a check-in for the second scrum meeting with a reader (using Calendly).
 Your entire team must be present.
 This meeting will occur on week 8 but NOT during lab time.
  > * Before the meeting you should perform a sprint plan like you did in Phase II.
  > * You should also update this README file by adding the following:
+The main design pattern we used is the Strategy Design Pattern.
+For the various moves of a chess piece, we decided it would be better to create Strategy class that includes all the different moves (Straight Moves, Diagonal Moves, etc.).
+Since many pieces use the same type of moves, such as the Queen using the Straight Move while the Rook also uses the Straight Move, using the strategy design pattern makes it so that the different Move Algorithms are not written multiple times.
+This will also make it much easier in the future, since adding new algorithms and editing an existing algorithm will only require the change of one method.
  >   * What design pattern(s) did you use?
 For each pattern you must explain in 4-5 sentences:
  >     * Why did you pick this pattern?
 And what feature did you implement with it?
  >     * How did the design pattern help you write better code?